Trust funds 101: what, why, who, how, types and tax

 But they don't have to be.
 A settlor or trustee can also be a beneficiary of same trust.

 Prior to setting up a trust, the settlor holds equitable title to the assets intended to be placed in trust.
-In other words, the assets belong wholly to him or her.
+Equitable title means that the assets belong wholly to them.